 What is Financial Literacy?

 Financial literacy is the ability to understand and use various financial skills to maximize your financial standing.
 These skills include budgeting, saving, investing, and understanding loan agreements.
-Strong financial literacy skills can help support various life goals such as purchasing a home, saving for retirement, and running a business.
+Strong financial literacy skills can help support various life goals such as becoming debt free, starting a business, and planning for retirement.

 Facts and Figures